vlee489/AC31009-Server/docs.md

 ## Websocket API

 The Websocket API to communate with the game server.
-All Websocket connections require a header `Authorization` to be able to connect to to the server.
+All Websocket connections require a header `Authorization` with the token from LOGIN to be able to connect to to the server.
+Else server will immeditly close the WS connection.

 ### `Message` PING
 Check the link is alive